dejaq/prototype/broker/cmd/base/README.md

 # Base command

-A simple tool we are using to jump start a broker and test how fast can we insert and consumer messages.
+A simple tool we are using to jump start a broker and test how fast can we insert and consume messages.

 ## Config